 - Transfer from non-accredited colleges and universities is evaluated on the basis of articulation agreements with OCU.
-If an articulation agreement does not exist, credits will not transfer. - For a course to transfer, the student must have earned at least a C- grade. - Course grades and grade point averages are not transferred, only credits are transferred. - Institutional exams, classes with the grade of pass, remedial courses, first-year seminar/orientation classes, and life experience or portfolio credit will not qualify for transfer from another institution. - The Registrar is responsible for equating quarter hours to semester hours used at the university. - For international transcripts to be reviewed for transferability of credits, the transcripts must be officially translated into English and converted to a 4.0 grading system by an accredited organization such as World Education Services (WES).
+If an articulation agreement does not exist, credits will not transfer. - For a course to transfer, the student must have earned at least a C- grade. - Course grades and grade point averages are not transferred, only credits are transferred. - Institutional exams, classes with the grade of pass, remedial courses, first-year seminar/orientation classes, and life experience or portfolio credit will not qualify for transfer from another institution.
+Given the exceptional circumstances of the COVID-19 pandemic, some colleges and universities allowed students to receive grades of Pass (P) or Satisfactory (S), and the students' transcripts notate the circumstances of COVID-19.
+In those cases, credits with grades of pass will transfer to Oakland City University. - The Registrar is responsible for equating quarter hours to semester hours used at the university. - For international transcripts to be reviewed for transferability of credits, the transcripts must be officially translated into English and converted to a 4.0 grading system by an accredited organization such as World Education Services (WES).
 A fee may be associated with the translation. - Official transcripts from American Council on Education (ACE) will be considered for transfer credit.
 ACE evaluates and provides credit recommendations for educational offerings for a significant number of corporate universities and other extra-institutional learning providers (e.g., military AARTS, corporate management training).

-- An individual who holds an associate degree will not be required to take Foundational Core courses except for New Testament Literature (BIB 205) and Foundations of Online Learning (T 102) unless his/her associate degree's general education curriculum is less than thirty (30) credit hours.
-If transferring in with a bachelor's degree, the same policy will be applied. - Courses for the chosen major older than ten (10) years are typically not accepted.
+- An individual who holds an associate degree will not be required to take Foundational Core courses toward a bachelors degree except for Biblical Literacy (CRS 101) and Christian Thought (CRS 102) unless his/her associate degree's general education curriculum is less than thirty (30) credit hours.
+If the associate degree required less than thirty (30) credit hours, then courses will be transferred on a course by course basis.
+If transferring in with an earned bachelor's degree, the same policy will apply. - Courses for the chosen major older than ten (10) years are typically not accepted.
 The university reserves the right to accept these courses with the approval of the Dean of the respective school and the Provost.